Tang Yuan (Sweet Rice Balls with Black Sesame Filling)

 Divide the dough into 12 equal pieces (about 18 grams each, if you want to be really exacting), and roll them into balls.
 Keep the dough and dough balls covered with a damp paper towel while assembling.

-Take out the filling after it’s cooled for 30 minutes.
+Take out the filling after cooling for 30 minutes.
 It should be slightly hard, but still workable.
 Roll the tang yuan filling into small marble-sized balls, about 4 to 5 grams each.

 Then take each dough ball and flatten into a circle about 2 inches in diameter.
 Add the filling to the center, and close the dough over the filling.

 Roll the ball around in your hands until it’s smooth and round.
-Repeat until all the sesame balls are made.
+Repeat until you’ve made all the sesame balls.
 Cover the remaining filling and return to the refrigerator for later!

 While you are assembling, bring a medium pot of water to a boil.
 Add the sesame balls and stir immediately to prevent them from sticking.
 Adding the sesame balls will cool down the water temperature significantly, so once the water comes back up to a boil, add a 1/2 cup of water to the pot.